findologic/simple-integration/README.md

 # simple-integration

-A basic demo on how to integrate Findologic Search and Suggest API into your JavaScript Singe Page App.
+A basic demo on how to integrate the Findologic Search and Suggest APIs into your JavaScript Singe Page App.

 * See [🔧 branch `start`](https://github.com/findologic/simple-integration/tree/start) for the boilerplate code
 * See [🎉 branch `main`](https://github.com/findologic/simple-integration/tree/main) for the complete demo